DeveloperOwala/Prep-project-two/README.md

 ## Setup/Installation Requirements
 * Download an .exe file.
 * Locate and double-click the .exe file.
 (It will usually be in your Downloads folder.)
-* Extract the exe file locally in the machine
+* Extract the exe file locally in the machine.
-* Open the extracted exe file
+* Open the extracted exe file.
-* Click install file
+* Click install file.
-* Once installed, application will automatically run
+* Once installed, open application with code editor i.e ATOM, VS CODE etc.
 ## link to live site on GitHub Pages
 {https://developerowala.github.io/Prep-project-two/}
 ## Known Bugs